 Williams’ entire career has been predicated on her ability to rise above attacks on her personhood.
 She has been criticized for everything: her physique (too manly), her style of dress (too provocative), her style of play (boring/too reliant on her serve), her words (not friendly enough), her continued winning (too dominant).
 She and her family have been subjected to overt racism on multiple occasions, most notably at Indian Wells in 2001 when the n-word was shouted repeatedly, leading both Williams sisters to boycott the tournament, one of the highest profile non-Slam events, for over fifteen years.

 Throughout all of this, Williams has kept on winning and fighting for respect.
 No matter how many titles she accumulates or records she breaks, the irreducible fact of her womanhood and blackness will forever damn her in the eyes of many.
 Anything about her that is less than perfect is pounced on instantly and magnified.
-But even perfection is unattainable in a system that refuses to acknowledge greatness in women and people of color, because no matter how astounding her achievements, the system will still treat her as inferior.
+But even perfection is unattainable in a system that refuses to acknowledge greatness in women and people of color, because no matter how astounding her achievements, she will be treated as inferior.

 Whether or not Williams broke the rules does not matter because that was never what the incident was about.
 It was about a woman, confronted with a perceived slight against her credibility and integrity, feeling the weight of two decades of racialized, gendered attacks on her character, and responding.
 Williams has learned how to push that history and anger aside and win.
 However, in Ramos’ coaching warning, to paraphrase Willa Cather, all of the things and people who had conspired to exclude her from tennis were no longer remote and negligible; they were present and trying to take something from her and she was not about to let them.

 Former male players quickly spoke out in support of Williams.
 James Blake and Andy Roddick both tweeted admissions that they had at times exhibited worse behavior when they were professional players and had not received similar penalties.
-This does not make their behavior or Williams’ right, but it does make the severity of the punishments given to Williams unusual and indefensible whereas it indicates that behavior like that Williams displayed is generally accepted – or at least, more accepted – from male players.
+This does not make their behavior or Williams’ right, but it does make the severity of the punishments given to Williams unusual.
+It also indicates that behavior like that Williams displayed is generally accepted – or at least, more accepted – from male players.

 An Imperfect Champion